 Make ITSM a top priority during every stage of hybrid cloud computing adoption, from the first addition of a public cloud through all further stages of multi-cloud integration.
 Carefully select public cloud services that support your specific business goals, and then commit to creating a framework to digitally manage these services.

 Even if you do have significant in-house expertise, dependency mapping can still pose problems for your company when you switch to operating a hybrid cloud model.
 Every public cloud service interacts differently with other open cloud resources, private cloud infrastructures, and on-premises data storage.

-If you were forced to rush your organisation through the implementation phase, you may have overlooked interdependencies.
-This oversight can easily lead to unplanned downtime, interrupted service delivery, and disorganised, inconsistent, or isolated ITSM practices.
+If you were forced to rush your organization through the implementation phase, you may have overlooked interdependencies.
+This oversight can easily lead to unplanned downtime, interrupted service delivery, and disorganized, inconsistent, or isolated ITSM practices.
 For example, the failure of an application on Azure to pull necessary information from AWS managed data stores can prevent your end-users from performing their work, delaying important milestones.

 It’s tempting to simply write off these issues as a common challenge associated with cloud migration, but your company may continue to deal with the consequences long after you establish a hybrid cloud environment.
 Management of all cloud services must be carefully coordinated and tested frequently to ensure new additions don’t break a working setup.

 Caption: Hybrid cloud or multi-cloud environments require refined IT service management (ITSM) practices to maximise the benefits of cloud computing.

 As you adopt cloud computing, managing your cloud spend may be one of the biggest challenges of all.
 The cloud is supposed to save money, not inflate your budget, but with continuous billing tied to consumption, you may be blindsided by a large bill when you least expect it.